Investigation into a complaint about March 7, 2018 information sessions involving a quorum of councillors for the Village of Casselman

 See, for example: Muckpaloo v.
 Mackay, 2002 NWTSC 12 at paras 16-24; Boland v Carew, 2018 ABQB 317 at para 13.

 At least a dozen closed meeting investigations addressed these issues.
-See, for example: Local Authority Services, Report to the Corporation of the County of Essex (September 2009); Lorne Sossin, Open Meeting Investigation: Request to Investigate 2008-2009 Budget Committee Process (February 2010); Local Authority Services, Report to the Corporation of the Municipality of French River (March 2011); Local Authority Services, Report to the Corporation of the Township of Brock (September 2015); Ombudsman of Ontario, Investigation into closed meetings held by the Township of Russell on August 10, 2015 (January 2016); Ombudsman of Ontario, Investigation into the closed meeting held by the City of Brockville’s OPP Contact Adhoc Committee on March 7, 2016 (July 2016).
+See, for example: Local Authority Services, This link opens in a new tabReport to the Corporation of the County of Essex (September 2009); Lorne Sossin, This link opens in a new tabOpen Meeting Investigation: Request to Investigate 2008-2009 Budget Committee Process (February 2010); Local Authority Services, This link opens in a new tabReport to the Corporation of the Municipality of French River (March 2011); Local Authority Services, This link opens in a new tabReport to the Corporation of the Township of Brock (September 2015); Ombudsman of Ontario, Investigation into closed meetings held by the Township of Russell on August 10, 2015 (January 2016); Ombudsman of Ontario, Investigation into the closed meeting held by the City of Brockville’s OPP Contact Adhoc Committee on March 7, 2016 (July 2016).

 1985 CanLII 1976 (ON CA).